Human Papillomavirus (HPV) Vaccine

 The HPV vaccine contains only certain parts of the virus.
 The vaccine does not contain any live virus and thus cannot cause HPV infection.

 For more information, see the Centers for Disease Control and Prevention's (CDC) HPV (Human Papillomavirus) vaccine information statement.

 (See also Overview of Immunization.)

-Only the 9-valent vaccine is now available in the US.
+Only the nine-valent vaccine is currently available in the United States.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.